 - Breakfast each morning at hotels

-Warm outdoor clothing, good hiking shoes, a driver's license, a bathing suit, sunglasses, and a camera.
-Lunch and dinner are not included but can be purchased on the road.
+Warm outdoor clothing, good hiking shoes, a driver's license, a bathing suit and a towel, sunglasses, and a camera.

 Comfort accommodation is included in the package.